-As of June 30, 2011, the Authority only had one fund, the General Fund.
+As of June 30, 2012, the Authority only had one fund, the General Fund.
 The General Fund is the general operating fund for the Authority and is used to account for all financial resources except those required to be accounted for in another fund.
-The General Fund is funded primarily by \$550,000 of fees from the sale of \$50,000,000 conduit debt for the High Lonesome Mesa Transmission Project.
+In 2011, the General Fund was funded primarily by \$550,000 of fees from the sale of \$50,000,000 conduit debt for the High Lonesome Mesa Transmission Project.
+In 2012, the only revenue source was from the GS Global Infrastructure Partners II (GSIP) reimbursable expenses of \$436,702.